aws-solutions-library-samples/guidance-for-conversational-chatbots-using-retrieval-augmented-generation-on-aws/README.md

 The workflow includes the following steps:

 1. Financial documents and agreements are stored on Amazon S3, and ingested to an Amazon Kendra index using the S3 data source connector.

 2. The LLM is hosted on a SageMaker endpoint.

 3. An Amazon Lex chatbot is used to interact with the user via the Amazon Lex web UI.

-    4. The solution uses an AWS Lambda function with LangChain to orchestrate between Amazon Kendra, Amazon Lex, and the LLM.
+4. The Amazon DynamoDB is used to hold conversational memory.

-    5. When users ask the Amazon Lex chatbot for answers from a financial document, Amazon
+5. The solution uses an AWS Lambda function with LangChain to orchestrate between Amazon Kendra, Amazon DynamoDB, Amazon Lex, and the LLM.

-    6. Lex calls the LangChain orchestrator to fulfill the request.
+6. When users ask the Amazon Lex chatbot for answers from a financial document, Amazon Lex calls the LangChain orchestrator to fulfill the request.

-    7. Based on the query, the LangChain orchestrator pulls the relevant financial records and paragraphs from Amazon Kendra.
+7. Based on the query, the LangChain orchestrator pulls the relevant financial records and paragraphs from Amazon Kendra or pull the information from conversational memory in DynamoDB.

 8. The LangChain orchestrator provides these relevant records to the LLM along with the query and relevant prompt to carry out the required activity.

 9. The LLM processes the request from the LangChain orchestrator and returns the result.

 10. The LangChain orchestrator gets the result from the LLM and sends it to the end-user through the Amazon Lex chatbot.

 ## 3. Prerequisites
 You need the following to be installed on your local machine to access the EKS cluster and